-\subsection{Discussion and Analysis}
+\section{Discussion and Analysis}

-This section describes additional experiments, providing further insights into the quality and inner workings of our approach.
+This section describes additional experiments, providing further insights into \textsc{ReFIT}.

-\subsubsection{Query vectors: the original and the new}
+\subsection{Query vectors: the original and the new}

-To better understand how the updated query vector after re-ranker relevance feedback improves recall, we take a closer look at the query and passage vectors computed for a set of BEIR examples.
+To better understand how the updated query vector after reranker relevance feedback improves recall, we take a closer look at the query and passage vectors computed for a set of BEIR examples.
 Figure \ref{fig:TSNE} shows t-SNE plots for four such examples, where each dot represents a vector, and the distance between any two points is their cosine distance.
-As the figure clearly suggests, the re-ranker feedback brings the query vector in each case closer to the corresponding positive passage vectors, making the query align with an increased number of relevant passages and consequently improving recall.
+As the figure clearly suggests, the reranker feedback brings the query vector in each case closer to the corresponding positive passage vectors, making the query align with an increased number of relevant passages and consequently improving recall.
 Across different datasets in BEIR, we observed that the new query vector is also closer to the initially retrieved positives by 5-16\%.

-We observe that the new positives discovered by the updated query vector are closest to a passage in the re-ranker's top 5 in 26\% of the cases (38\% for top 10; 55\% for top 20), confirming an effective transfer of the re-ranker's knowledge into the query vector.
+We observe that the new positives discovered by the updated query vector are closest to a passage in the reranker's top 5 in 26\% of the cases (38\% for top 10; 55\% for top 20), confirming an effective transfer of the reranker's knowledge into the query vector.
 Table \ref{tab:examples} provides some examples, showing how specific words and phrases in a passage within the reranker top-5 help retrieve additional candidates with lexical/semantic overlap (highlighted in green) via relevance feedback.
-Interestingly, in the third example, an incorrect passage highly scored by the re-ranker leads to the subsequent retrieval of an actual positive candidate.
+Interestingly, in the fourth example, an incorrect passage highly scored by the reranker leads to the subsequent retrieval of an actual positive candidate.